certik/hermes2d/doc/src/tutorial-5.rst

    :width: 400
    :alt: Sample basis function

-The projection.
-Note that this is a discontinuous function:
+The projection (note that this is a discontinuous function):

 .. image:: img/example-32/sol.png
    :align: center